-Since the AIDS problem was discovered in the early 1980’s, Millions of people were diagnosed with AIDS.
-Remember, many people who are infected with HIV never get AIDS today.
+Since the AIDS epidemic in the early 1980’s, millions of people have been diagnosed with AIDS.
+Many people who are infected with HIV never get AIDS today.

 Gay and bisexual men make up the largest American population affected by HIV & AIDS.